On July 27, 2015, President Benigno S. Aquino III will be delivering his sixth and final State of the Nation Address.

-The SONA delivered by the President is a yearly tradition wherein the chief executive reports on the status of the country, unveils the government’s agenda for the coming year, and may also propose to Congress certain legislative measures.
-The SONA is a constitutional obligation, as written in Article VII, Section 23 of the 1987 Constitution:
+The State of the Nation Address or SONA is delivered by the President of the Philippines every year.
+In it, the Chief Executive reports on the state of the country, unveils the government’s agenda for the coming year, and may also propose to Congress certain legislative measures.
+The SONA is a constitutional obligation, required by Article VII, Section 23 of the 1987 Constitution:

 The President of the Philippines appears before Congress upon its invitation, for which purpose a joint session is held in the Session Hall of the House of Representatives.
 Congress issues tickets, and all preparations are undertaken with Congress as the official host.

 On Monday morning, both the House of Representatives and the Senate hold their respective sessions in their respective chambers and elect their officials.
 Thereafter, a concurrent resolution is filed stating that both chambers are ready to hear the address of the President.
 Sessions of both Houses are suspended.